tensorflow/models/research/video_prediction/README.md

 This video prediction model, which is optionally conditioned on actions, predictions future video by internally predicting how to transform the last image (which may have been predicted) into the next image.
-As a result, it can reuse apperance information from previous frames and can better generalize to objects not seen in the training set.
+As a result, it can reuse appearance information from previous frames and can better generalize to objects not seen in the training set.
 Some example predictions on novel objects are shown below: